Walgreens: 21st century

-In July 2013, Walgreens had attempted to acquire Toronto-based Shoppers Drug Mart, which would have marked Walgreens' first expansion into Canada and outside the U.S., but ultimately acquired by Loblaw Companies.
+In July 2013, Walgreens attempted to acquire Toronto-based Shoppers Drug Mart, which would have marked Walgreens' first expansion into Canada and outside the U.S., but ultimately acquired by Loblaw Companies.
 Later on September 10, 2013, Walgreens announced it had acquired Kerr Drug.

 In the summer of 2014, a corporate relocation to Switzerland was considered as part of a merger with Alliance Boots, a European drugstore chain.
 This drew controversy as many consumers felt that it was an attempt at tax inversion.
 In August 2014, Walgreens purchased the remaining 55% of Alliance Boots.
 The combined company became known as the Walgreens Boots Alliance and was headquartered in Chicago.
 In December of that year, Walgreens purchased the Almus Pharmaceutical generic brand.
 Also that year, Walgreens acquired Farmacias Benavides.
 On July 28, 2016, Walgreens announced it would shut down Drugstore.com, as well as Beauty.com, to focus on its own Walgreens.com website.
 On September 19, 2017, the Federal Trade Commission (FTC) approved Walgreens' fourth attempt to purchase Rite Aid, with 1,932 stores, for $4.38 billion.

 In February 2020, Walgreens announced the appointment of president of operations Richard Ashworth as company president, but he left within the year.

+Walgreens was the subject of negative media attention following two separate incidents in late 2021 when Walgreens pharmacists delivered the wrong vaccine.
+A pharmacist in Baltimore, Maryland, accidentally gave a 4-year-old girl a full adult dosage of the Pfizer–BioNTech COVID-19 vaccine instead of the intended Influenza vaccine in September 2021, and a Walgreens pharmacist in Evansville, Indiana, accidentally gave a 4-year-old boy, a 5-year-old girl, and their parents a full adult dosage each of the Pfizer vaccine instead of the intended flu vaccine a few weeks later, causing the children to become ill.